jan-revay/initPC/README.md

 ## TODO

-1. Merge and deprecate the InitNewPC repo InitPC repo on org github and initAndroid repo.
+1. Merge and deprecate the InitNewPC repo InitPC repo on org GitHub and initAndroid repo.
 2. Merge with LogidCfg repo
 3. Test the Windows setup script on a VM
 4. Create aliases for PowerShell
-5. Try merging the apt, flatpak and snap install commands
+5. Try merging the apt, flatpak, and snap install commands
 6. Have a look at popOS packages and add the useful ones to other init scripts
 7. Design a system for applying the configs on all my machines once they were updated here.